Research and Development in College Park School

-Our aim is to share these finding with anyone interested in autism and special needs education including parents and carers and other service providers.
+Our aim is explore the implications of some recent research in autism and communication difficulties for policy and practice in the special needs and inclusive educational field.
+We are committed to share these findings with anyone interested in autism and special needs education including parents, carers and other service providers.

 We are currently developing two projects; the extended Forest School study and the Summer Festival research project which examines the effect of drama lessons on social and emotional development of autistic pupils.

 During this school year we have been involved in the following research studies:

 Lesson Study is a Japanese model of teacher-led research in which a triad of teachers work together to target an identified area for development in their students’ learning.
 Using existing evidence, participants collaboratively research, plan, teach and observe a series of lessons, using ongoing discussion, reflection and expert input to track and refine their interventions.
 In College Park School the focus of lesson study was communication.
 This action research has shown that teachers working together, focusing and planning small, specific steps of language and communication development has a beneficial impact on both improved teaching practice and pupils’ progress.

 The DE-ENIGMA project is developing the first, free, large-scale, publicly available, multi-modal database of autistic children’s interaction, using from project studies on school-aged autistic children’s interaction with a humanoid robot.
 The research team from the Centre for Research in Autism and Education (CREA) at University College London visited College Park School again this spring and conducted an additional study where our pupils once more had a chance to interact with the robot ZENO.
 The goal was to test the new technology (robot ZENO) through interaction with autistic children in order to improve the educational content and the robot’s behaviour.